The Heart of Christ: Self-Righteous Karen Vs Only Fans Girl, Whose Side Are We On?

 While there are serious concerns about a new believer not understanding Trinitarian language or being unable to wrap their head around doctrinal issues that confound even the wise, catechesis comes down the road for the newly converted.
 Unless they are a child raised in a household of faith, catechesis always comes after conversion.
 My jaw dropped to the floor to hear Wilson berate Nala Ray over her lack of understanding of Communion, of all things.

 Lutherans believe in consubstantiation, and non-Reformed Baptists believe in pure Memorialism, for example.
-Even if you remove Papists and their view of transubstantiation from the equation, if you put three Protestants in a room to discuss Communion they’ll come out with five different opinions.
+Even if you remove Papists and their view of transubstantiation from the equation (and the transubstantiation mishmash of Rachel Wilson’s Orthodoxy), if you put three Protestants in a room to discuss Communion they’ll come out with five different opinions.
 Are we rationally expecting a redeemed or redeeming former Only Fans influencer to understand to the satisfaction of a bitter church wife?

-If I was forced to choose as company (and I am not) a former Only Fans girl and Bitter Blue Betty, I’m choosing the Only Fans girl, and not only because the other one is hard to look at it.
-It’s because I believe that’s what Jesus would do.
+If I was forced to choose as company (and I am not) a former Only Fans girl and Bitter Blue Betty, I’m choosing the Only Fans girl because I believe that’s what Jesus would do.

 Polemics is not a stick to beat lost people, and it’s not a rod to beat new converts.
 It is a staff, the hook of which is to grab lost lambs and pull them out of the mud.